HummingSat enters design phase

 A small but powerful European telecommunications satellite – the first of a series – is to be developed under a contract signed between ESA and SWISSto12, an innovative company based in Renens, Switzerland.

 SWISSto12 will lead a consortium of European companies with established space technology and heritage.
-The new MicroGEO Partnership Project, co-funded by ESA, offers an opportunity for high returns on investment to industry and participating states.
+The new HummingSat Partnership Project, co-funded by ESA, offers an opportunity for high returns on investment to industry and participating states.

 The first satellite in this new product range is due for launch in 2025.

-Josef Aschbacher, Director General of ESA, said: “The MicroGEO Partnership Project is a trend setter for ESA.
+Josef Aschbacher, Director General of ESA, said: “The Micro-Geostationary Partnership Project (HummingSat) is a trend setter for ESA.
 We are working with SWISSto12, a dynamic and successful New Space company, leading a European consortium.
 The project was set up in a record time.
 There is a lot of interest in this new satellite, and a first commercial contract is expected to be signed in the coming weeks.

 “As with all our Partnership Projects, ESA support is key for the space industry in Europe to succeed in the highly competitive world market of satellite telecommunications.”